TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 QBs with better floors and less upside:

 Patrick Mahomes, Jordan Love, Sam Darnold, Caleb Williams.
-These QBs are not bad choices to start over Jackson but likely won’t give you the ceiling that would come from a rebound performance by the Baltimore QB.
+These QBs are not bad choices to start over Jackson, but likely won’t give you the ceiling that would come from a rebound performance by the Baltimore QB.
 Mahomes faces the Houston defense, capping his potential upside.

 Starting Jackson over these QBs:

-Jacoby Brissett, Justin Herbert, Bo Nix, Trevor Lawrence, Daniel Jones, Tua Tagovailoa and all others.
-Brissett’s receiving crew is shakier than ever and the Rams are a tough matchup overall.
+Jacoby Brissett, Justin Herbert, Bo Nix, Trevor Lawrence, Daniel Jones, Tua Tagovailoa, and all others.
+Brissett’s receiving crew is shakier than ever, and the Rams are a tough matchup overall.
 Herbert’s wrist injury could cut his day short at any time.

 Juwan Johnson, New Orleans Saints

 As you well know, reliability is hardest to find at TE, which is always the thinnest position in fantasy football.
-Johnson has been a very dependable pass-catcher for decent numbers, yet somehow he is only started in 48 percent of Yahoo leagues.
+Johnson has been a very dependable pass-catcher for decent numbers, yet somehow he has only started in 48 percent of Yahoo leagues.

 Johnson registered double figures in PPR points in five of his last six games.
-In terms of total points, he is fantasy TE7.
+In terms of total points, he is a fantasy TE7.
 Tampa Bay ranks 20th in FFPG allowed to TEs over the past four weeks.
 I would certainly consider Johnson for a quality outing again this week, if adequate production at TE has been an issue for your team.

 More Fantasy Football Analysis